 The Huskies defeated Iowa, 3-1, with deuce set victories in the first and fourth to clinch the match.

-Entering his 14th year in 2015 as head coach of the Northern Illinois Huskies, three-time Mid-American Conference Coach of the Year Ray Gooden has put his stamp on the program right in tune with NIU Athletics' mission: "Developing Champions in the Classroom, Competition, and Life."
+With 14 seasons and two Mid-American Conference Championships under his belt, four-time Mid-American Conference Coach of the Year Ray Gooden has put his stamp on the program right in tune with NIU Athletics' mission: "Developing Champions in the Classroom, Competition, and Life."

 In 2013, Gooden guided a young roster - featuring six true freshman - to a 19-13 record and a spot in the MAC Tournament semifinals for the fourth consecutive season.
 With their 10-6 record in conference play, the Huskies reached double-digit wins in the MAC for the fourth-straight year.

 In 2012, Gooden was named the MAC's Coach of the Year for the second consecutive season after leading the Huskies to a 21-15 record and 10-6 conference ledger.
 He also earned his 200th career win with a 3-0 sweep of Central Michigan on Oct.
 27. The Huskies posted three All-MAC and eight Academic All-MAC honorees in 2012 under Gooden's leadership.

 In 2011, the Huskies made an NCAA Tournament appearance and clinched the Mid-American Conference regular season championship.
 Gooden and Co. spend six weeks getting votes in the AVCA Top-25 Poll while taking home 2011 MAC Coach of the Year, the MAC Player of the Year, and the MAC Setter of the Year honors.